kriskowal/lode/README.md

 - turn: the execution of an event in JavaScript.
 The JavaScript event-loop arranges for events to be execute din turns, with only one stack of execution at any time.
+- working set: given a package, the transitive closure of all packages that any package in the set depends upon.
+  Given a module, the transitive closure of all modules that any module in the set requires.
+Because `require` must be able to return an `exports` object in the same turn, and if loading must be asynchronous, the working set of CommonJS modules must be loaded before any module in the working set is executed or instantiated.
+Lode is an asynchronous module loader, and for Lode, the working set of modules is guaranteed to be a subset of the working set of packages, so it is not necessary to browse the source of each module to determine its static dependencies.

 Future